flipkart-incubator/android-inline-youtube-view/README.md

 ````

+## YouTube iOS Player

+We have open-sourced the inline-youtube-player for [iOS](https://github.com/flipkart-incubator/ios-inline-youtube-view) also.

 ## Contributing

 The easiest way to contribute is by [forking the repo](https://help.github.com/articles/fork-a-repo/), making your changes and [creating a pull request](https://help.github.com/articles/creating-a-pull-request/).